Beaufort, Blaenau Gwent: Description

 The village's name derives from the fact that much of the local land was originally owned by the Duke of Beaufort.
 It is bordered to the west by the Ebbw River which passes close to St David's Church (Church in Wales).
 'Carmeltown', with its Carmel Chapel, lies between the Rassau and the rest of Beaufort.
 The 'rest of Beaufort' (i.e. geographically the eastern part of Beaufort) is frequently referred to as 'Beaufort' or 'Beaufort Hill'.

-The eastern end of Beaufort is more densely populated than Carmeltown or the border areas of Rassau or Brynmawr.

 Beaufort and parts of nearby Badminton and Rassau are some of the most affluent areas in the county.
 House prices in these area are some of the most expensive in the area, with a new housing development at the top of Beaufort Hill being developed with house starting around £200,000 - £300,000.

-The village also has a theatre with a ball room where many famous people played at the start of their careers.
-One of the most famous was Tommy Scott who later went on to become known worldwide as Sir Tom Jones.
+The village also has a theatre with a ball room.

 Up until 1958 the village was served by Beaufort railway station, a station on the LNWR railway line from Abergavenny - Merthyr.

 Welsh

 Historically, the language of Beaufort was Welsh.
 In his 1893 book 'Wales and her language', John E Southall, reports that over 60% of the population of Beaufort spoke Welsh.
-The Reverend Peter Williams' monograph, 'The Story of Carmel', concerning Carmel Congregational Church (chapel) in Beaufort, published in 1965, reports that between 1904 and 1906 the change was made to conduct the morning Sunday service (the less prestigious service) in English, whereas previously both the morning and evening services had been in Welsh.
-Beaufort was bilingual with both Welsh and English-language chapels until at least the end of the 19th century with the Welsh language surviving well into the 20th century before rapidly disappearing as a native language by World War II.
+The Reverend Peter Williams' monograph, 'The Story of Carmel', concerning Carmel Congregational Church (chapel) in Beaufort, published in 1965, reports that between 1904 and 1906 the change was made to conduct the morning Sunday service in English, whereas previously both the morning and evening services had been in Welsh.
+Beaufort was bilingual with both Welsh and English-language chapels until at least the end of the 19th century with the Welsh language surviving well into the 20th century before disappearing as a native language by World War II.
 Elements of a Welsh service continued (e.g. in Carmel Chapel) until the 1970s.
 Amongst its Nonconformist chapels, the Welsh Independent Congregational Chapel 'Carmel' was pre-eminent, rising to national fame under the leadership of Thomas Rees DD (author of History of Protestant Nonconformity in Wales, whose second edition was printed in 1883).
 According to the 2001 census, 440 residents, or 11.7% of the village's population aged 3 and over could speak Welsh.
 This gave Beaufort the highest percentage of Welsh Speakers in Blaenau Gwent.